SaintClever/Nebula-Academy/Z-Additional-Instructor-Resourses/Learning Outcomes.md

   - Grasp the technique of using the `if` statement to create nested conditional statements.
   - Learn to construct loops using `while` and `for` keywords.
   - Understand the application of `break` and `continue` keywords to control loop flow.
+  - Use `enumerate()` to iterate over a sequence and access each element's index.
   - Discover the `range()` function to create a sequence of numbers.
   - Use `enumerate()` to iterate over a sequence and access each element's index.